John Gorrie

-Early life

 Born on the Island of Nevis in the Leeward Islands of the West Indies to Scottish parents on October 3, 1803, he spent his childhood in South Carolina.
 He received his medical education at the College of Physicians and Surgeons of the Western District of New York in Fairfield, New York.

 In 1833, he moved to Apalachicola, Florida, a port city on the Gulf coast.
 As well as being resident physician at two hospitals, Gorrie was active in the community.
 At various times he served as a council member, postmaster, president of the Bank of Pensacola's Apalachicola Branch, Secretary of his Masonic Lodge, and one of the founding vestrymen of Trinity Episcopal Church.

-Dr. Gorrie's medical research involved the study of tropical diseases, particularly yellow fever.
+Gorrie's medical research involved the study of tropical diseases, particularly yellow fever.
 At the time the theory that bad air — mal-aria — caused diseases was a prevalent hypothesis, and based on this theory, he urged draining the swamps and the cooling of sickrooms.
 For this he cooled rooms with ice in a basin suspended from the ceiling.
 Cool air, being heavier, flowed down across the patient and through an opening near the floor.

 Experiments with artificial cooling

 Since it was necessary to transport ice by boat from the northern lakes, Gorrie experimented with making artificial ice.

 He first mechanically produced ice in 1844.
 After 1845, Gorrie gave up his medical practice to pursue refrigeration products.
 By 1850 he was able to routinely produce ice the size of bricks.
 On May 6, 1851, Gorrie was granted Patent No. 8080 for a machine to make ice.
 The original model of this machine and the scientific articles he wrote are at the Smithsonian Institution.
 In 1835, patents for "Apparatus and means for producing ice and in cooling fluids" had been granted in England and Scotland to American-born inventor Jacob Perkins, who became known as "the father of the refrigerator".
 Impoverished, Gorrie sought to raise money to manufacture his machine, but the venture failed when his partner died.
 Humiliated by criticism, financially ruined, and his health broken, Gorrie died in seclusion on June 29, 1855.
 He is buried in Magnolia Cemetery.

 Another version of Gorrie's "cooling system" was used when President James A. Garfield was dying in 1881.
 Naval engineers built a box filled with cloths that had been soaked in melted ice water.
 Then by allowing hot air to blow on the cloths it decreased the room temperature by 20 degrees Fahrenheit.
 The problem with this method was essentially the same problem Gorrie had.
 It required an enormous amount of ice to keep the room cooled continuously.
 Yet it was an important event in the history of air conditioning.
-It proved that Dr. Gorrie had the right idea, but was unable to capitalize on it.
+It proved that Gorrie had the right idea, but was unable to capitalize on it.
 The first practical refrigeration system in 1854, patented in 1855, was built by James Harrison in Geelong, Australia.